oormicreations/Blendpeaks/README.md

 **Known Issues**

 * If you have two peaks and you change the first, and select the second and try to change it, it gets all the parameters of first peak and the last setting is lost.
 This is because the other parameter remain in the UI, while you selected the second peak.
+* Does not work in non-English versions yet.
 * **Always save your stuff!**